-He advises, drafts pleadings, and appears in court on a regular basis in personal injury claims, primarily in multi-track claims, as well as attending joint settlement meetings.
+He advises, drafts pleadings, and appears in court on a regular basis in personal injury claims, as well as attending joint settlement meetings.

-Will’s experience in this and other areas, in particular clinical negligence and medical regulatory work, means he has the experience, familiarity, and confidence to deal with the medical evidence that is always involved, and usually crucial, in achieving a good result for a client in a personal injury claim.
+Will’s experience in this and other areas, in particular clinical negligence and medical regulatory work, means he has the experience and confidence to deal with the medical evidence that is always involved, and usually crucial, in achieving a good result for a client in a personal injury claim.

-Recent cases have involved: acting as a junior to Gerard McDermott QC for the Claimant in an RTA claim involving a young child claimant in which the pleaded value of the claim is in excess of £25 million; acting as a junior in another RTA claim that settled at a JSM for £4 million; acting for the Claimant in a case concerning an accident at work leading to a significant foot injury that settled at a JSM for £155,000; and acting for the Defendant at a round-table meeting in a multi-track case where the Claimant was persuaded to discontinue shortly after the meeting.
+Recent cases have involved: acting as a junior to Gerard McDermott QC for the Claimant in an RTA claim involving a young child claimant in which the pleaded value of the claim is in excess of £25 million; acting as a junior in another RTA claim that settled at a JSM for £4 million; a multi-track Highways Act case in which Will’s client was successful at trial and awarded around £50,000; and an injury-at-work claim (as a junior) involving amputation, which settled for £2.55 million at JSM.

 Will also regularly provides CPD training events for solicitors’ firms.
 Topics have included fraud in PI cases (especially in a travel context); dealing with expert evidence; and Fatal Accidents Act cases, but he is happy to provide talks on other topics of interest.